awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-pkcs.md

 1. Add all of the files in the `freertos/libraries/freertos_plus/standard/pkcs11` directory and its subdirectories to the `aws_tests` IDE project\.
 These files implement wrappers for commonly grouped PKCS \#11 function sets\.

-1. Add the source file `freertos/libraries/freertos_plus/standard/crypto/src/aws_crypto.c` to the `aws_tests` IDE project\.
+1. Add the source file `freertos/libraries/freertos_plus/standard/crypto/src/iot_crypto.c` to the `aws_tests` IDE project\.
 This file implements the CRYPTO abstraction wrapper for mbedTLS\.

 1. Add all of the source and header files from `freertos/libraries/3rdparty/mbedtls` and its subdirectories to the `aws_tests` IDE project\.

-1. Add `freertos/libraries/3rdparty/mbedtls/include` and `freertos/libraries/abstractions/pkcs11` to the compiler’s include path\.
+1. Add `freertos/libraries/3rdparty/mbedtls/include` and `freertos/libraries/abstractions/pkcs11` to the compiler's include path\.

 ### Configuring the `CMakeLists.txt` file<a name="testing-cmake-pkcs"></a>

-If you are using CMake to build your test project, you need to define a portable layer target for the library in your CMake list file\.
+If you're using CMake to build your test project, you need to define a portable layer target for the library in your CMake list file\.

 To define a library's portable layer target in `CMakeLists.txt`, follow the instructions in [FreeRTOS portable layers](cmake-template.md#cmake-portable)\.

 The `CMakeLists.txt` template list file under `freertos/vendors/vendor/boards/board/CMakeLists.txt` includes example portable layer target definitions\.
 You can uncomment the definition for the library that you are porting, and modify it to fit your platform\.

-See below for an example portable layer target definition for the PKCS \#11 library that uses the mbedTLS\-based software implementation of PKCS \#11 and supplies a port\-specific PKCS \#11 PAL file\.
+See the following example portable layer target definition for the corePKCS11 library that uses the mbedTLS\-based software implementation of PKCS \#11 and supplies a port\-specific PKCS \#11 PAL file\.

 ```
 # PKCS11